 What They Can Do

 When in a hurry whilst shooting wedding photography, I have simply plonked the Mini TT1 on my camera, attached two speedlights (Canon 580 EX and 580 EX II) on two Flex TT5's on stands with brollies and fired away.
-The results have been amazing and I used the FEC on camera to control output of both flashes together.
+The results have been amazing.
+I used the FEC on camera to control output of both flashes together.

 640th/sec, F4.5, ISO 100, Focal Length 70mm

 This sits on top of the Mini TT1 on your hotshoe and controls up to three off camera flash units individually.
-Bear in mind though that the AC3 does not have a hot-shoe so you cannot place a speedlight on camera when using this.
+Bear in mind though that the AC3 (left) does not have a hot-shoe so you cannot place a speedlight on camera when using this.

 The possibilities for being creative are endless…